Offer in Compromise

 Partial Payment Installment Agreement

 A monthly plan that does not pay the full balance before the ten-year collection statute expires.
-The IRS forgives whatever remains when the clock runs out.
+The IRS forgives whatever remains when the clock runs out, which makes it the closest cousin to a settlement.

 The IRS pauses collection entirely when your income barely covers necessities.
 No garnishment, no levy, while the status holds.
 The debt stays on the books and is reviewed periodically.